 Bob Byerley Biography

-Educated in the Old Masters Tradition of painting, receiving his B.A. and M.A. degrees in art from the University of Missouri, he rigidly defends the concepts of strong compositional design and content in his paintings.
-"Content," Byerley explains, "has to do with the truths of life that we find around us.
+Educated in the Old Masters Tradition of painting, Byerley trumpets the concepts of strong compositional design and content in paintings.
+"Content," he explains, "has to do with the truths of life that we find around us.
 Truths can not be artificially staged, effected, conjured up, created, or invented to be sympathetic or trendy in a painting.
 They occur simply, spontaneously and without effort in the moments on canvas."
 His children are real, not fabricated or sentimental, and imagination abounds.
 In his hyperrealistic, detailed artworks he focuses on portraying children in nostalgic settings that evoke simpler times, as he paints children doing things rather than viewing things - his kids are alive with vitality and mischief.
 Viewers are invited to visit the "Old Neighborhood" and appreciate some of the most inspired creative work in realism being done in the art world today.